ks07/aoe2-ai-fmt/README.md

 ## Installation From Source

 Clone the repository, and then use pipenv to create a python virtualenv and install the necessary dependencies within it.
+Specify the `--dev` argument if you're going to be making changes.

 ```
-pipenv install
+pipenv --python 3 install [--dev]
 ```

+(Note that python 3.6 is required, but this is not enforced by the Pipfile thanks to [a limitation in pipenv](https://github.com/pypa/pipenv/issues/1050).)

 It is then necessary to build the lexer, parser, and supporting files using antlr4.
 The provided Makefile can invoke this for you, provided `antlr4` is in your `$PATH`.